datnguyen-tien204/OpennPose-with-RNN/README.md

 </p>

 ### For Human Detection
 For this part, we use [YOLOv3](https://github.com/ultralytics/yolov3) to detection human in rooms.
-To evaluation this model we use trainval35k set, which is slpit from the original [MS-COCO 2017](https://cocodataset.org/#home) dataset.
+To evaluation this model we use trainval35k set, which is split from the original [MS-COCO 2017](https://cocodataset.org/#home) dataset.
 Result shown in Table 1.

 **Table 1.
 Comparison resukt of human detection in images with 3 other models**
 |    Models   | Avg. | Precision |  IoU |